 - a problem-solving approach to work

-Competition varies between employment sectors, but office manager positions usually attract a large number of applications.
+Competition varies between employment sectors, but office manager positions usually attract many applications.
 Relevant office experience is vital.
 Opportunities are available through recruitment agencies or junior administrative posts.

-It's also helpful to get experience that shows good team-working and management skills.
-Taking on an extracurricular project or managing a team of volunteers is a good way of developing these skills, particularly if you've not had the opportunity to apply them in a work environment.
+It's also helpful to get experience that shows good teamworking and management skills.
+Taking on an extracurricular project or managing a team of volunteers is a good way of developing these skills, particularly if you haven't had the opportunity to apply them in a work environment.

-Office managers are employed across the board in the public, private, and charity sectors; in short, by any organisation that runs an office, from small businesses to public bodies and multinational corporations.
+Office managers are employed across the board in the public, private, and charity sectors.
+In short, they're employed by any organisation that runs an office, from small businesses to public bodies and multinational corporations.